Anirudh-RV/ImageAnnotation/README.md

 NOTE : PNG FILES NOT WORKING WITH ML OUTPUT, DIMENSIONS ARE NOT RIGHT
   a.
 Use jpeg files or
   b. fix the size/dimensions issue

+NOTE : FILE BEING UPLOADED IS COLOR CORRECTED (B SPECTRUM)
+  a.
+Check problem with opening the image as a file
+  b.
+Find alternative methods of sending the image to the NODE backend.
 ***IMPORTANT***

 ########--------------------------------------------------------------------------------------------------